OpenSidewalks/OpenSidewalks-Schema/README.md

 #### Points

-[Points](#points) are point features that do not contain network metadata, i.e. they do not have `_id` fields.
+[Points](#points) are point features that do not contain network metadata.
 These are features relevant to the pedestrian network that are nevertheless not (yet) represented as elements of it: they are nearby and useful for producing descriptions, flagging potential barriers, etc.